Chronic Obstructive Pulmonary Disease (COPD) (cont.)

 Lung volume reduction surgery was first performed nearly 40 years ago.

-Surgeons generally remove 20-30% from the upper part of each lung, the area typically most damaged by tobacco smoking.
-The theory is that the removal of a portion of the diseased lung increases the airway diameter in the remaining lung and thereby improving lung function and airflow, which, in turn, reduces the symptoms.
+Surgeons generally remove 20% to 30% from the upper part of each lung, the area typically most damaged by tobacco smoking.
+The theory is that the removal of a portion of the diseased lung increases the airway diameter in the remaining lung, and thereby improving lung function and airflow, which, in turn, reduces the symptoms.

-This procedure has a death rate of 0-8%, and several complications can occur.
+This procedure has a death rate of 0% to 8%, and several complications can occur.

-Lung transplantation is a relatively new surgical therapy for people with advanced lung disease.
+Lung transplantation is a surgical option for people with advanced lung disease.